-One of my biggest questions when I got pregnant this time was “What can I do for exercise?”
+One of my biggest questions when I got pregnant this time was “What can I do for exercise?

 I had never consistently exercised during a pregnancy before.
 I honestly couldn’t even fathom that someone could do that.
 Between morning sickness and extreme fatigue, I didn’t know how you could possibly exercise.

 However, I had been exercising almost daily for almost two years.
 This is not something you can easily just give up, and I didn’t want to.
 I didn’t want to go back to square one in the pain I went through to build up my endurance.

 I decided to turn to my friend Charlotte and her blog “The Great Fitness Experiment.”
 She recently (recently in my mind…not terribly recently in reality, but my mind is in charge right now) had a baby and had several posts on exercise during pregnancy.
 One that really helped was this one: Myth Busting: Fitness in Pregnancy.